sean-meads/ucbinfosecbootcamp/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the yml file to the ansible directory.
+- Copy the playbook file to the ansible directory.
 - Update the hosts file to include the IPs of the target machines
-- Run the playbook, and navigate to http://<machineip>:5601 to check that the installation worked as expected.
+- Run the playbook, and navigate to http://YOURMACHINEIP:5601 to check that the installation worked as expected.

+### Kibana Time!
+Once you verify that kibana has successfully been installed, you can monitor logs from your machines, or investgate sample data that can be added automatically.